RoyElkabetz/CityLearn-MAD-CATS/README.md

 We reverse-engineered the battery model from the `CityLearn` environment, and used it as the MDP's (Markov decision process) transition function for the planning.

-The ket parameters of the model are the battery's capacity, the battery's charging efficiency, and the battery's discharging efficiency.
+The key parameters of the model are the battery's capacity, the battery's charging efficiency, and the battery's discharging efficiency.
 SoC
 capacity
 nominal power